gethugothemes/parsa-hugo/README.md

 <a href="http://bit.ly/meghna-hugo-installation" target="_blank" title="meghna hugo installation" rel="nofollow"><img width="100%" src="https://user-images.githubusercontent.com/37659754/70844354-4028be00-1e6a-11ea-8d84-02e9a25e7db8.png"></a>

 In this tutorial we will show you to make your website live without buying any hosting and touching a single line of code.
-We made this tutorial based on [meghna hugo](https://github.com/themefisher/meghna-hugo) but you can setup everithing like this.
+We made this tutorial based on [meghna hugo](https://github.com/themefisher/meghna-hugo) but you can setup everything like this.

 ### What you need !!